 The DiMenna-Nyselius Library is open for current Fairfield University students, faculty, and staff only.
 To learn more about our resources and services, visit the link below

 Welcome to the DiMenna-Nyselius Library's guide to Academic Integrity.

-This guide contains information on the following topics:
+This guide contains the following information:

 Fairfield University's primary purpose is the pursuit of academic excellence.
 All members of the Fairfield University community share responsibility for establishing and maintaining appropriate standards of academic honesty and integrity.
 This is possible only in an atmosphere where discovery and communication of knowledge are marked by scrupulous, unqualified honesty.

 I understand that any violation of academic integrity wounds the entire community and undermines the trust upon which the discovery and communication of knowledge depends.
 Therefore, as a member of the Fairfield University community, I hereby pledge to uphold and maintain these standards of academic honesty and integrity.